documentationfor yFiles for HTML 3.0.0.1

 Event Occurs when…

-DragFinished… a drag gesture has ended successfully after the actual drag operations have been finished.
-At the time the event is raised the affectedItems are still valid.
+drag-finished… a drag gesture has ended successfully after the actual drag operations have been finished.
+At the time the event is raised, affectedItems are still valid.

-If you want to be informed about a completed move operation, you can listen for DragFinished events.
+If you want to be informed about a successfully completed move operation, you can listen for drag-finished events.

-The actual moving of the graph items is performed by a so-called position handler, modeled by implementations of the IPositionHandler interface.
-IPositionHandlers are similar to handles and both actually inherit the same parent interface.
+The actual moving of the graph items is performed by a position handler, modeled by implementations of the IPositionHandler interface.
+IPositionHandlers are similar to handles, and both actually inherit the same parent interface.
 The implementation of an IPositionHandler is responsible for actually moving the item.

-The default IPositionHandler is a composite handler which collects all movable item’s position handlers (and handles) from the item’s lookup.
+The default IPositionHandler is a composite handler that collects all movable item’s position handlers (and handles) from the item’s lookup.
 Modifying the lookup to return a custom position handler can be a means to further customize the move behavior.
-E.g., modifying a node’s lookup to hide the position handler prevents the node from being moved:
+For example, modifying a node’s lookup to hide the position handler prevents the node from being moved:

-In many cases wrapping the existing implementation is a good way of customizing movement of graph items, as shown below in Register a custom position handler as wrapper.
+In many cases, wrapping the existing implementation is a good way to customize movement of graph items, as shown below in Register a custom position handler as wrapper.

 IPositionHandler uses four methods to maintain its life cycle: